Rights & Privileges–the Voter ID Debate in Minnesota: Rights & Privileges–the Voter ID Debate in Minnesota:

 Proposed ‘Compromise’ Language on House File 389 Still Weakens Local Control

 House File 389 will make it more difficult for citizens who want their township, county or city to take action and protect the community from unanticipated, harmful development.
 The bill weakens the power of local governments to enact interim ordinances (also called land use moratoriums).
 An interim ordinance allows local governments to quickly put a temporary freeze on major development.
 This power is essential when the community is caught off-guard by unanticipated and potentially harmful proposals, especially those from corporate interests and outside investors, such as big box stores like Wal-Mart or a large-scale factory farm.
-An interim ordinance freezes the status quo and gives the community time to review or create the appropriate zoning ordinances.
+An interim ordinance freezes the status quo and gives the community time to review or create the appropriate zoning ordinances.in the State Legislature Wednesday, Feb.
+22, at 10:15 a.m.

 UPDATE: House File 389 was tabled at the Jan.
 26 hearing in the House Government Operations and Elections Committee due to our phone calls and e-mails and strong testimony in opposition.
 Now new language for the bill is being proposed as a “compromise.”
 However, this new language still dramatically weakens local control and is NOT a compromise.
 Under this new proposal, after a project applies for a permit the local unit of government has a short window of time in which to enact an interim ordinance.
 If they miss that window, then the proposed project is exempt.
 The clock starts running before any public hearing — by the time there is a hearing, the clock could be run out.
 (Full details below.)